 As A Rain Jacket:

 The Inov-8 “Race Elite Stormshell HZ” is a much better option for those wanting a shell that is more waterproof.
-They make both a men’s and women’s version of it.
 It offers a 20KHH versus the 10kHH of the Race Ultra Shell HZ.

 With it, the seeping that tends to happen with the lower hydrostatic head (HH) would probably be greatly extended.
 Obviously, as we all hopefully know, there is no such thing as a waterproof garment – eventually all ultralight rain fabric is going to become saturated and begin to seep.